rayyume/files.md/README.md

 - Package db.go doesn't store userID (we often use it separately...)
 Do we?
 Maybe we gonna use it without userID (like global bot stats?).
 Added: moved userID to class.
 Maybe in later we'll need this class outside of user's scope, but let's stay in the future :)
 - We can't ucfist filename in fs.Put - what if that was user-created file (outside the bot), i.e. it comes with lowercase

-## Transfer files to another server
-1) Backup your data (`/app/storage`)
-2) Be sure that all client app fully synced with the server (bring the app in the focus)
-3) Stop bot on old server, so no new files would be created.
-4) Compress all the files on one server: `tar -czvf storage.tar.gz storage`
-5) `scp` the file to your host machine: `scp SSH_HOST:/app/storage.tar.gz .`
-6) `scp` the file to your target machine

-Synchronization is relying on `mtime`, so after compressing/decompressing the flag wouldn't be lost.

-1) `cd /opt/files.md`
-2) `tar -czvf tokens.tar.gz tokens`
-3) `scp` to same dir on target machine

-We don't need to transfer fslog (renames), if we're certain that all clients read the log.

-1) Extract all files on new server
-2) Transfer `BOT_API_TOKEN`
-3) Launch server
-4) Execute `localStorage.setItem('ApiHost', 'YOUR_NEW_API_HOST');` in your PWA applications
-5) Make sure that all files are available
-6) Cleanup the oldserver